 Chandler May, Kevin Duh, Benjamin Van Durme, and Ashwin Lall

-Social Bias in Elicited Natural Language Inference
+Social Bias in Elicited Natural Language Inferences

 Rachel Rudinger, Chandler May, and Benjamin Van Durme